goplot/goplot/README.md

 **Set configuration parameters**

 You can set each tunable goplot configuration parameter by echoing the value you want to set to that parameter's config file.
-For instance, to set the minimum time between plots from the goplot root directory you would enter
+For instance, to set the minimum time between plots you would enter this from the goplot root directory:

   `echo "1400" > config/plot_gap.goplot`